 Another nice example that socialism had a class ideology of its own.

 Just before you finish your walk, stop in this unobtrusive grill house and get some of the best čevapi (a Croatian kebab) in town.

 There aren’t many coffee places around this area, apart from Ferax café, just opposite Boćarski dom.
-The place is an authentic example of a neighbourhood hang-out: quite a different story from fancy central Zagreb coffee places.
+The place is an authentic example of a neighbourhood hang-out.
+And this is quite a different story from fancy central Zagreb coffee places.

 But walking along the Sava gives you a perfect glimpse into the dynamics of social life under socialism.

-Everything is there: once powerful institutions, the rich and the poor, the illusion that all were equal and the illusion that somehow this is less beautiful than the city centre.
+Everything is there: once powerful institutions, the rich and the poor, the illusion that all were equal as well as the illusion that somehow this is less beautiful than the city centre.